On Dirichlet, Poncelet and Abel problems: The Poncelet problem

 \end{proof}

-Return to our case of conics.
-We see $F(x,y)$ has the form \be F(x,y)= M_0(x) G_0(y) + M_1(x) G_1(y) + M_2(x) G_2(y) \lab{Z_Ponc2} \ee with polynomials $M_i(y)$ defined as \be M_i(x) = \epsilon_{ikl} (E_k'(x)E_l(x)- E_k(x)E_l'(x)), \quad i,k,l=0,1,2, \lab{M} \ee where $\epsilon_{ikl}$ is the completely antisymmetric tensor.
-One can easily check that $\deg(M_i(x)) $ $\le 2$, therefore the curve $F(x,y)=0$ is a biquadratic curve of the form \re{2_2F}.
+Let us return to our case of conics.
+One can see $F(x,y)$ has the form \be F(x,y)= M_0(x) G_0(y) + M_1(x) G_1(y) + M_2(x) G_2(y) \lab{Z_Ponc2} \ee with polynomials $M_i(y)$ defined as \be M_i(x) = \epsilon_{ikl} (E_k'(x)E_l(x)- E_k(x)E_l'(x)), \quad i,k,l=0,1,2, \lab{M} \ee where $\epsilon_{ikl}$ is a completely antisymmetric tensor.
+One can easily check that $\deg(M_i(x)) $ $\le 2$, and therefore the curve $F(x,y)=0$ is a biquadratic curve of the form \re{2_2F}.